saboo4800/hello-world/README.md

 ===========

 Tradition?

-Jezus christ that was a strange process
+That was a strange process